 Leg 1: 30 Miles

-Mount Vernon (pop.
-34,360), named for President George Washington’s Potomac River home, sprawls along the east bank of the Skagit River.
+Mount Vernon, with a 2022 population of more than 35,000 and named for President George Washington’s Potomac River home, sprawls along the east bank of the Skagit River.

 The city’s downtown core houses a charming mix of dining, shopping and recreation — and can be reached from I-5 via exit 226.
 The Lincoln Theatre, on First and Kincaid, makes a fine place to start exploring; the historic venue hosts concerts and live performances (and screens independent and classic films); its auditorium also houses a Wurlitzer theatre organ — a relic of the silent film era.

-Away from downtown, the WSU Skagit County Master Gardeners Discovery Garden offers a nice break from the hustle and hosts a variety of plants — including small fruits, a Japanese garden, herbs and more — at 16650 SR-536 (Memorial Highway).
-It’s typically open from dawn to dusk daily.*
+Away from downtown, the WSU Skagit County Master Gardeners Discovery Garden offers a nice break from the hustle and hosts a variety of plants — including small fruits, a Japanese garden, herbs and more — at 16650 state Route 536 (Memorial Highway).
+It’s typically open from dawn to dusk daily.

-A few miles north, you’ll arrive in Burlington (pop.
-9,224).
+A few miles north, you’ll arrive in Burlington.
 Founded as a logging camp in the 1880s, the city celebrates its agricultural heritage today with the annual Berry Dairy Days, usually the third weekend in June.

 If you’re traveling with little ones, stop and spend a couple hours at the Children’s Museum of Skagit County in Cascade Mall (northeast of exit 229).
 The museum nurtures learning and exploration with an art room, reading room, train exhibit, sensory areas and other fun activities.

-Just north of Burlington, take I-5 exit 231 onto SR-11 (Chuckanut Drive).
+Just north of Burlington, take I-5 exit 231 onto state Route 11 (Chuckanut Drive).
 The road angles northwestward across a flat patchwork of pastures and fields.
 Skagit County, one of the largest and most diverse agricultural communities west of the Cascades, grows more than 90 crops — including blueberries, strawberries, cucumbers, potatoes, apples and vegetable seed.

 At the scattered hamlet of Allen, turn left (west) onto Allen West Road.
 Three miles west of Allen, at a T-shaped junction, turn right to head north onto Farm to Market Road; take your first left onto D’Arcy Road, and at another T-shaped junction, turn left (south) onto Bayview Edison Road.